jint-method/model-view-viewmodel-controller/README.md

 The role of a model is to manage a state.

 - models manage a state
-- models can only communicate **locally** with their controller
+- models can communicate with their local controller
 - models can communicate with external controllers

-## Viewmodels
+## View Models

 The role of a view model is to handle input from the view or a controller.

-- view models can communicate with controllers
+- view models can communicate with local controllers
 - view models can manage a local state
 - view models are bound to a view
+- view models can be self instantiated

 ## Views